-How to Stop the Windows 10 Update From Downloading Permanently
+How to Disable the Windows 10 Update From Downloading Permanently

 There are few things that inconvenience us more than software updates.
 Windows users often make jokes about the updates they receive because they take so long to complete (yes, you should initiate your update overnight).
 As with any good software, updates are a vital part of our computer’s health and security.
 But, sometimes it just isn’t practical to perform right now, and other times it can cause problems for other software you’re running.